IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 ![](_attachments/shared-provisioning-2.png)

 With your account properly set, you can proceed with configuration and setup of a VMware Shared plan.
-There are four platforms currently provided for VMware on IBM Cloud: ```VMware Shared```, ```VMware as a Service```, ```VMware vSphere```, and ```VMware vCenter Server```.
-For the purposes of this module, you will be configuring and provisioning a ```VMware Shared``` platform.
+There are four flavors currently provided for VMware on IBM Cloud: ```VMware Shared```, ```VMware as a Service```, ```VMware vSphere```, and ```VMware vCenter Server```.
+For the purposes of this module, you will be configuring and provisioning a ```VMware Shared``` instance.

 4. As shown in the screenshot below, select the **VMware Shared** tile and click **Create** to continue to the configuration page.

 ![](_attachments/shared-provisioning-3.png)

-The web browser will redirect to a new page, where you will be asked to provide detailed configuration options for various elements of the VMware Shared platform environment that IBM Cloud is to deploy.
+The web browser will redirect to a new page, where you will be asked to provide detailed configuration options for various elements of the VMware Shared instance that IBM Cloud is to deploy.

 #
 # Pricing Plans